luxfi/docs/docs/apis/luxd/luxd-release-notes.md

 **APIs**

 :::warning
 These API format changes are breaking changes. <https://api.lux.network> and <https://api.lux-test.network> have been updated with this format.
-If you are using LuxGo APIs in your code, please ensure you have updated to the latest versions.
+If you are using Luxd APIs in your code, please ensure you have updated to the latest versions.
 See [this doc](cb58-deprecation.md) for details about the CB58 removal.
 :::

 - Removed `CB58` as an encoding option from all APIs